hblakely/hblakely/README.md

   My focus started with an emphasis on Software Engineering, and I took most of the required courses for such a degree.
 It was in my fourth year that my interests were shifted towards a security focus.
 Digital forensics fascinated me.
 Both Red and Blue team methodologies were very enticing.
-The idea of making a system do what I wanted and not what it was intended to do made me feel alive.
+The idea of making a system do what I wanted, and not what it was intended to do, made me feel alive.
 Networks, System Administration, Kali Linux, and DEFCON were all I could think about for quite some time.

 Alas, I met a love interest in the last term of my college career, and realized that InfoSec (while fascinating), may not be the choice for me.
-Too close to a degree to change course now, I finished my major but began looking for employment in another sector.
+Too close to a degree to change course, I finished my major but began looking for employment in another sector.

   Addmittedly my mathematical understanding and application wasn't what I would like it to be, and